 For organization's sake, I've divided songs into sub-lists and will explain going forward.

-I call the first sub-list the "Heavy Hitters" as these pieces are traditional classical wedding prelude music & were mostly composed by those in what I call the "big leagues" such has Handel, Bach, Debussy, etc.
+I call this list the "Heavy Hitters" as these pieces are traditional classical wedding prelude music & were mostly composed by those in what I call the "big leagues" such has Handel, Bach, Debussy, etc.

 While it's true that you'll sometimes hear these songs performed by grandiose symphonies, chamber orchestras or pipe organs, don't allow that fact make you shy away from these pieces if you like them.
 There are available arrangements of these songs for instruments such as an acoustic guitar, a harp, a small string ensemble, or piano with a violin, cello or flute.